Join KRMG at the Women in Business Mixer

-KRMG is partnering with sister station Mix 96.5 for the third joint Women in Business Mixer.
-The event will be at the Tulsa Treehouse above Empire Optical in Tulsa and will feature a panel of respected Green Country business leaders.
+KRMG is partnering with sister station Mix 96.5 for our third joint Women in Business Mixer.
+The event will be at the Clubhouse above Empire Optical in Tulsa and feature a panel of respected Green Country business leaders.

-Mondo’s Italian Restaurant will be providing adult beverage and small bites to enjoy while you network.
+Mondo’s Italian Restaurant will provide adult beverages (cash bar) and small bites to enjoy while you network.

 Date: Wednesday, October 25th